Derived from Czech beran

-Derived from Czech chmel
+Derived from Czech chmel "hops"

-"hops".
-The name probably referred to a person who grew hops.
-Hops is a plant whose dried flowers are used in brewing beer.
+, referring to a person who grew hops, a plant used in brewing beer.

-Derived from Czech ctvrt
+Derived from Czech čtvrtlán

-, a medieval Czech measure of land, equal to approximately 18 hectares.
-The name denoted someone who owned one quarter of a lan
+is a medieval Czech measure of land (approximately 18 hectares).
+The name denoted someone who owned this much land.

 in Czech, referring to the flower.
 It may have originally referred to a person who lived near a sign bearing violets, or it may have been given to a person who lived in a place where violets grew.

-Means "pear" in Czech.
-It was most likely used to denote a person who grew or sold pears.
+in Czech, most likely used to denote a person who grew or sold pears.

 Derived from Czech jedle

 , most likely borne by tailors in reference to their occupation.

-Means "hammer" in Czech.
-The name most likely started as a nickname for a blacksmith.
+in Czech, a nickname for a blacksmith.

 Derived from Czech kopec